dapplets/dapplet-docs/docs/ex13-shared-state.md

   }
   ```

   You don't need to create the current context state in advance.
-It will be created from the default state when the key will not be found in the storage.
+It will be created from the default state when the key is not found in the storage.

 :::tip